 Sign up for a practice test!

-The test results are invaluable in helping the USN college counselors and Compass directors craft the ideal testing and tutoring plan for each student.
+The test results are invaluable in helping USN college counselors and Compass directors craft the ideal testing and tutoring plan for each student.

 DATE & TIME

-• The at-home, computer-proctored, digital adaptive SAT practice test is available anytime on March 29th
+• At-home, digital SAT practice test – available anytime on March 28 (2026)

 CLICK HERE TO REGISTER!